 These village stories are simple, yet profound, and leave one heartbroken.
 How could such a fate have befallen a lady as noble as Nanjamma?
 Such is life.
 We travel from disaster to disaster, until one day, death sweeps away everything.
 All efforts come to nought.

 The novel places emphasis on various rites, rituals and beliefs associated with local deities and witchcraft.
 This is how the stories come alive.
 It depicts plight of villagers in face of regular famines and epidemics they had to suffer and endure.
 What is portrayed in the novel is not idyllic village life, neither are the villagers innocent like they used to be in Premchand’s countryside.
 There is widespread ignorance, selfishness, irresponsible attitude, cruelty towards each other and treachery in its rawest form.
-Adversities bring out the worst in humans.
+Adversities bring out worst in humans.

 Nanjamma shines as a symbol of virtue, righteousness and fortitude, amidst the most arduous of circumstances.
 Her inspired efforts cause the reader to cheer for her.
 One wishes she had a kinder and more sensible mother-in-law than Gangamma, the lady with the foulest of obscenities- widow of a donkey, whoreson, your lineage will be destroyed, worms will pour out of your tongue, you shall perish in the plague, Maramma shall gobble you up.
 She indeed possessed flair and imagination.

 The novel ends with hope.
 Najamma’s son reached the town in the custody of a sage, who promised Kanti Jois to provide the lad with conducive environment to study and fare well in life.
+One wonders long after finishing the novel as to what became of this child.

 #bhyrappa #SLBHYRAPPA #kannada #mysore #nanjamma #gruhabhanga #kantijois #translation